scrapinghub/web-poet/docs/advanced/additional-requests.rst

     * Clicking a button on a page to reveal other similar products.
     * Clicking the `"Load More"` button to retrieve more images of a given item.
     * Scrolling to the bottom of the page to load more items `(i.e. infinite scrolling)`.
-    * Hovering that reveals a tool-tip containing additional page info.
+    * Hovering on a certain webpage element that reveals a tool-tip containing additional page info.

 As such, performing additional requests inside Page Objects are inevitable to properly extract data for some websites.